lpan/lpan.github.io/_posts/2020-07-28-grinding-leetcode.md

 <br/>

-Today I am a fourth-year student about to graduate.
-I was on the phone yesterday chatting with a younger friend who was stressed about his upcoming internship search.
+Today, I am a fourth-year student about to graduate.
+I was on the phone chatting with a younger friend who was worried about his upcoming internship search.
 He asked me for advice because he thinks I am an expert at internship hunting.
 And of course, being extremely flattered, I told him to grind Leetcode.

 Pretty ironic right?
 Not to mention that the young lad also hates practicing Leetcode questions.
 He prefers building side projects, code that makes a real-life impact.

-I told him, like how the seniors told me back in the days: life is hard; now go home and grind Leetcode.
+I told him, like how the seniors told me back in the days: life is hard; there is no shortcut; now go home and grind Leetcode.

 Did I change my mind?
 Not really.
 I still think grinding Leetcode is dumb.
 But it is a necessary evil until companies realize it is dumb.
 The good news is that